2000s Australian drought: Environment

-Exposure and oxidation of acid sulfate soils due to falling water levels from 2007–2009 in the Lower River Murray and Lower Lakes also resulted in acidification of soils, lake and ground water.
+Exposure and oxidation of acid sulfate soils due to falling water levels from 2007 to 2009 in the Lower River Murray and Lower Lakes also resulted in acidification of soils, lake and ground water.
 Large scale engineering interventions were undertaken to prevent further acidification, including construction of a bund and pumping of water to prevent exposure and acidification of Lake Albert.
 Management of acidification in the Lower Lakes was also undertaken using aerial limestone dosing.

 Ironically, the easing of the drought led to a large blackwater (low dissolved oxygen) event across a large area of the River Murray during high flows in 2011.
 Organic carbon (dead plant material) that had been retained in the landscape during the drought was mobilised into the river system and the breakdown of this consumed dissolved oxygen.

 The environmental legacy of the drought persists in parts of the system.
 For example, as of 2014 Lake Albert salinity was still elevated four years after the drought, and acidity persists in soils and groundwater.